JacquiGreenland/CubeMate/README.md

 PHD2 Predictive PEC (PPEC) materially improves RA guiding once the period is learned.

 Different gearboxes will almost certainly exhibit different periodic error.
-Because CubeMate is designed around off-the-shelf components this variability is treated as something to accommodate through guiding rather than eliminate through individual selection of expensive high-precision components.
+Because CubeMateEQ is designed around off-the-shelf components this variability is treated as something to accommodate through guiding rather than eliminate through individual selection of expensive high-precision components.

 ---

 ## Payload

-CubeMate does not use a single absolute payload rating because useful payload depends on the application, counterweights, distance of the payload from the centre of rotation, and many other factors.
+CubeMateEQ does not use a single absolute payload rating because useful payload depends on the application, counterweights, distance of the payload from the centre of rotation, and many other factors.

 As a practical guide: